jacobfisher18/yntht/README.md

 - I bought yntht.net from Google Domains for $12 https://domains.google.com/m/registrar/yntht.net

 #### Deployments
-- The deploy.sh script will ssh into the server and deploy the latest master
+- The deploy.sh script will ssh into the server, build, and deploy the latest master branch.

 #### Set up EC2 Instance
 - Load aws credentials locally, using a key and secret from an IAM user with admin access
   ```
   aws configure
   ```
-- Terraform apply to make the EC2 instance, notice the key_name it's attached to
+- Terraform apply to make the EC2 instance; note the key_name attached to it
 - Navigate to the pem file and ssh into the instance
   ```
   ssh -i "default.pem" ubuntu@[SERVER_IP]